Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Assembly

-My strategy here is to publish very thorough CAD models and then leave order-of-assembly up to the reader.
+My strategy here is to publish thorough CAD models and then leave order-of-assembly up to the reader.
 I see that’s a little bit rude, but I think it’s also better than nothing.
 I hope to link to others’ build logs in the future.